I am now resigned to the fact that sailing in Scotland in 2017 has gone down the toilet with the sale of my last ever

 To watch the bikini babes is just too embarrasing for words when wives are in the room.
 My films are suitable for family viewing.

 We pay for other digital things - box sets, netflix, maybe even for cable or skye - itunes or spotify.
 You pay for the entertainment not for the costs involved in the top gear blokes smashing up perfectly good cars or for the furs worn in game of thrones series 4.

-Please gentlemen, I beg of you, not to pay me money because you think it will help some jowly old Englishman to take a future boat to a future place – or for the modest achievement of an old bloke sailing a well found boat in a tough place .
+Please gentlemen, I ask you not to pay me money because you think it will help some jowly old Englishman to take a future boat to a future place - or for the modest achievement of an old bloke sailing a well found boat in a tough place .

 As you watch what may well be the last ever films from KTL make the decision how much to pay on a film by film basis purely for the entertainment value to you and an intelligent thoughtful sailor